 The X-Files (1993-2016)

-The truth will always be out there for conspiracy theory enthusiast, alien believer and FBI agent Fox Mulder (David Duchovny, who recently frocked up again for David Lynch’s return to Twin Peaks).
+The truth will always be out there for conspiracy theory enthusiast, alien believer and FBI agent Fox Mulder (David Duchovny).
 Luckily perennial skeptic Dana Scully (Gillian Anderson) is on hand, as his partner, to debunk the supernatural shenanigans the duo witness while fuelling the “will they? won’t they?” sexual tension heating up the screen.

 Lost (2004 – 2010)

-JJ Abrams calling card follows the survivors of a commercial jet airliner crash, flying between Sydney and Los Angeles, California, on a mysterious tropical island somewhere in the South Pacific Ocean.
+JJ Abrams’ calling card follows the survivors of a commercial jet airliner crash, flying between Sydney and Los Angeles, on a mysterious tropical island somewhere in the South Pacific Ocean.
 After six seasons the conclusion lost many viewers, the big reveals failing to deliver what audiences wanted.
 But as a whole, the show was a brilliant drama, full of winning performances, especially Naveen Andrews, Jorge Garcia and Matthew Fox, that kept viewers guessing to the very end.
+It might not have ended the way everyone wanted, but it’s still a thrilling show.

 Forget the big-budget Hollywood fiasco.
-If you want to see the definitive adaptation of Douglas Adams’s seminal tome about earthling Arthur Dent’s journey to the “Restaurant At The End Of The Universe”, then the BBC show (in turn based on a radio show of the book) is even better than Vogan poetry.
-Babel fish, Marvin the paranoid android, the importance of towels in space travel; all are here in a delightfully quirky vision that duly does great service to Adams delightful source material.
+If you want to see the definitive adaptation of Adams’s seminal tome about Earthling Arthur Dent’s journey to the “Restaurant At The End Of The Universe”, then the BBC show (in turn based on a radio show of the book) is even better than Vogan poetry.
+Babel fish, Marvin the paranoid android, the importance of towels in space travel; all are here in a delightfully quirky vision that duly does great service to Adams’s delightful source material.